 About Us

-Had I known, I would never have started this website.
+Had I known, I wouldnt have started this website.

-I scanned the item #0001 on September 7, 2004.
-If someone had told me back then that this site would surpass 7,000 records and that I would spend an average of 40 minutes on each of them, I would never have started.
-I would have thought that, despite being from Barcelona—the same city as Antoni Gaudí and the Sagrada Família—I wouldnt want to embark on a project that I would never see finished.
-I have done the math: 280,000 minutes equals 2.6 years of full-time work.
-In other words, I have dedicated nearly three years of my life exclusively to documenting The Cure records: inserting, scanning, editing, classifying, and uploading them to a website.
-However, looking back, I think I was lucky not to know because thecurerecords.com takes pieces of my life, yet fills me with joy.
-It has been doing so since that fateful September 7.
-This site has also allowed me to meet some of you and form some genuine friendship.
+I scanned item #0001 on September 7, 2004.
+If someone had told me then that this site would surpass 7,000 records and that I would spend an average of 40 minutes on each of them, I would have run the other way.
+Despite being from Barcelona—like Antoni Gaudí and the Sagrada Família—I wouldnt embark on a project that I would never see finished.
+I have done the math: 280,000 minutes—thats 2.6 years of full-time work.
+Nearly three years of my life spent documenting The Cure discography: scanning, editing, uploading.
+However, looking back, Im glad I didnt know.
+Because thecurerecords.com has taken pieces of my life and turned them into joy - ever since that fateful September 7.
+It has even led me to real friendships with some of you.

-In reality, the story of thecurerecords.com begins in September 1998.
-At 24, I was moving out of my parents house for the first time.
+The real story began in September 1998.
+I was 24, leaving my parents home for the first time.
 At that time, the collection my brother Silvio (zakiaaa, on the right) and I shared consisted of about 150 records.
 An insane large number, I thought.
-Although dividing the collection was one of the hardest parts of leaving home, it was easy to reach an agreement.
-In my room, we had analog formats; in Silvios, the digital ones.
-That ended up being the division.
-I left home with the vinyl records, cassettes, and videos.
-My brother kept the CDs and CDVs.
+Although dividing the collection was one of the hardest parts of leaving home, the

-I discovered eBay in 2002 while searching for an original Fender VI String Bass guitar as a wedding gift for my brother.
-On a whim, I typed "The Cure" into the search bar, and my mind exploded.
-Nearly every day, records appeared at auction that werent even listed on the beloved websites on-fiction.com and plainsong.net, my favorite places on the Internet—and in the world—at the time.
-On eBay, I also found those impossible-to-get records that you only saw in Daren Butlers book The Cure On Record.
-I still remember the shock of seeing the Australian 7” single of A Forest up for auction or the Japanese promotional 7” of The Lovecats... with a folder!
+In 2002, while searching eBay for an original Fender VI String Bass guitar as a wedding gift for Silvio, I typed "The Cure".
+My mind was blown.
+Every day, records appeared at auction that werent even listed on the beloved websites on-fiction.com and plainsong.net, my favorite places on the Internet—and in the world—at the time.
+I also found those impossible-to-get records that you only saw in Daren Butlers book The Cure On Record.
+I still remember the shock of seeing the Australian 7” single of A Forest up for auction or the Japanese promo 7” of The Lovecats... with a folder!
 Ultimately, eBay was like a traditional annual record fair, but daily and multiplied by ten, where filtering The Cure took just a click.

-Our collection began to grow at an unprecedented pace.
-The records were more and more fascinating, and I found it increasingly frustrating not being able to see them all together.
-Then, one cursed morning in September 2004, I had the fateful idea to buy a scanner to start digitizing the collection.
-I started without telling my brother.
+Our collection began to grow at an unprecedented pace and I found it increasingly frustrating not seeing everything together.
+Then, one cursed morning in September 2004, I had the fateful idea to buy a scanner and start digitizingwithout telling my brother.
 I just went for it.
-Finally, some weeks later, I explained to him that I had been scanning everything for a while to create a private website where we could reunite the collection.
-I even showed him some Photoshop screenshots of the future sites design.
+Some weeks later, I showed him some mockups of a private site I was building, so we could reunite the collection.
+He barely reacted.

-Silvio didnt seem to care much.
-I dont even remember his reaction.
-But everything changed on January 6, 2005.
-My brothers “Reyes Magos”—the Spanish equivalent of Santa Claus—brought me about 20 different Kiss me vinyl records.
+Everything changed on January 6, 2005.
+That year, the “Reyes Magos”the Spanish equivalent of Santa Clausbrought me about 20 different Kiss me vinyl records.
 I did not see that coming.
-My brother had gone wild.
-I remember feeling annoyed by receiving so many nearly identical vinyls just for the sake of owning them.
-I suppose I was also overwhelmed by the idea of having to scan them all.
+Silvio had gone wild.
+I felt annoyed by receiving so many nearly identical vinyls just for the sake of owning them.
+I guess I was overwhelmed by the idea of having to scan them all.
 Unbeknownst to me, the news of the future website I was working on had turned Silvio into a completist.
 He threw himself into it, Indiana Jones-style, searching for unseen rarities.
 He had correctly envisioned what the site would eventually become: an illustrated Wikipedia of The Cures discography.
-That vision transformed him and gladly agreed to share the development costs of the site, which werent small.
+He joined and gladly agreed to share the (considerable) development costs of the site.

 The enormous task of editing, one by one, every single angle of each record (now 43,000+ images and counting), combined with the financial effort of web development, inevitably led me to reconsider the original mission of the website.
 It would no longer be a private page for our enjoyment.
 With a bit of extra effort, we could open it to everyone.
 Other collectors could benefit from it and contribute as well.
 In the end, happiness is sharing, and my brothers vision materialized.
 And I, a victim of that fateful day when I decided to buy a scanner, ended up becoming another completist.
 My username was going to be tsao, an acronym for the same all over, from the refrain of the song “Purity”, by The God Machine.